-Even though I’m still a beginner, I like to practice my listening comprehension as much as possible.
-One of my favorite things to do is watch Japanese television; it’s great for when I don’t feel like actively studying but still want to expose myself to the language.
-A lot of people caution against watching anime for pronunciation (because the acting isn’t natural) or vocabulary (since the subject matter is often fantasy or sci-fi), but I like to watch it anyway — keeping all that in mind.
+Even though I’m still a beginner, I like to practice listening comprehension as much as possible.
+One of my favorite things to do is watch television in Japanese; it’s great for when I don’t feel like actively studying but still want to expose myself to the language.
+A lot of people caution against watching anime for pronunciation (because the acting isn’t natural) or vocabulary (since the subject matter is often fantasy or sci-fi), but I like to watch it just for fun.

-I do have anime shows I keep up with for fun, but practicing with the subtitles on is not as useful, and I’ve found being too invested in the story detracts from the listening part.
-So if I’m watching the show for exposure or study time, I watch without subtitles and choose shows I’ve either already seen or am not heavily invested in.
-I’ve also found that shows rated Y7 are best for my level, but I’ll watch pretty much anything; it’s all about input, and that’s the secret to fluency, according to polyglot Luca Lampariello.
+So if I’m watching the show for exposure or study time, I watch without subtitles and try to find shows that instill a sense of urgency.
+I’ve also found that shows and movies rated Y7 are best for my level, but I’ll watch pretty much anything; it’s all about input, and that’s the secret to fluency, according to polyglot Luca Lampariello.

 A friend of mine who studied Chinese also suggested that I watch television shows in English with Japanese subtitles on.
 She said this was super helpful when she was learning Chinese to get used to reading the characters.